 I am starting to get the idea more and more that too many healthcare workers (particularly doctors) know far too little about headaches.
 Having suffered migraines for more than a decade, I started having this suspicion while still in school, but now that I have a smidgen of knowledge myself, the suspicion grows.

 One of the psychiatrists made an interesting statement a few days ago: he says that if you were to take one medication to a deserted island, it should be an antihistamine, because beyond the obvious it could also help with nausea, diarrhoea and in high doses could even have antipsychotic effects.

 This post is in honour of good news received this past Friday: remember those exams I wrote shortly after arriving back in South Africa, and that I surely doubted I would pass?
 Well, I passed them.
-I was most nervous about Clinical Pharmacology – reasons being that a) I suck at it and b) I was admitted to hospital the day before the exam.
-I was ready to accept my fate and write the rewrite.
+I was most nervous about Clinical Pharmacology – reasons being that a) I suck at it and b) IContinue reading “How To Pass Pharmacology (Part 1)”

 On a hot and humid day in Singapore, I visited the Botanical Gardens (entrance free, and beautiful) and found myself in the “Healing Garden”.
 Presented here are various plants and flowers appreciated for more than their aesthetic worth – plants that have been used for a myriad of complaints and purposes.

 She is here for a nerve conduction test and an assessment of her Thalidomide regimen.
 Thalidomide: The morning sickness wonder-drug-turned-teratogenic-horror that gave birth to deformed and ill babies.
 It has some wonderful other uses.
 Crohn’s Disease and Myelodisplasia run from this drug.
 And mycobacteria hate the drug too.
 But special permission is required to use such aContinue reading “The Girl with the Smile”